ArchiveBox/archivebox-browser-extension/README.md

 git clone https://github.com/ArchiveBox/archivebox-browser-extension
 cd archivebox-browser-extension/

-npm install
-npm run build

-# or for hot-reloading during development:
-npm run dev
+# There is no build step with v2.1.3 and above, the project uses vanilla ESM JS.
+# Simply load the entire directory as an unpacked extension in Chrome
 ```

-Both commands will produce an output in the `dist/` directory, load that folder into Chrome or Firefox using their [Load Unpacked Extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) UI.
+Load the root repo folder into Chrome or Firefox using their [Load Unpacked Extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) UI.

 Please open an issue to discuss any proposed changes *before* starting work on any PRs.